Currency:

 9. Social proof

-Social proof (or the so-called social-proof) on websites is one of the most striking examples of how we can be manipulated and persuaded to make this or that decision.
+Social proof (or so-called social-proof) on websites is one of the most striking examples of how we can be manipulated and persuaded to make a decision.

 Unfortunately, in many cases it is difficult for us to make a choice.
 We do not know how to make a decision, so we are looking for support.

-This can be provided by the aforementioned social proof, that is, the elements used to tilt our internal balance in a certain direction.
+This can be provided by the aforementioned social proofs, that is, the elements used to tilt our internal balance in a certain direction.
 They can be:

-• highlighting a large number of people who have purchased a product
+• highlighting the large number of people who have purchased the product

-• showing us the opinions of other people - preferably signed with a name and a photo
+• show us other people's opinions - preferably signed with a name and photo

 • product reviews in an online store

-Then we think: "Yeah, if HE bought this product, then it really is worth it!".
+Then we think: "Ahaaa, if HE bought this product means it's really worth it!".

-Are psychological tricks on the web -sites a bad thing?
+Are psychological tricks on websites a bad thing?

 It seems to me that in this case we should not even talk about "tricks", but about using our template behavior to shape the Internet in accordance with our preferences.